videlais/simple-qbn/README.md

 Previous to 1.4, SimpleQBN used expression operators from [TinyQBN](https://github.com/JoshuaGrams/tiny-qbn) in the Grams format of `variable-op-value`.
 Starting with 1.4, all expressions are written in the MongoDB query language via [Mingo](https://www.npmjs.com/package/mingo).

-While the Grams format works well for Twine-related projects, the MongoDB query language allows for a broader definition of expressions using multiple comparsions and operator usages in a single statement.
+While the Grams format works well for Twine-related projects, the MongoDB query language allows for a broader definition of expressions using multiple comparisons and operator usages in a single statement.

 ## History and Documentation